melbournebioinformatics/MelBioInf_docs/docs/tutorials/hpc/index.md

 ### Task 4: Monitor the job

 Use the *top* command to check how much CPU and Memory the job is using.
-Given that you SLURM is running the job on your behalf on one of the compute nodes, *top* wont be able to see the job.
+Given that SLURM is running the job on your behalf on one of the compute nodes, *top* wont be able to see the job.
 To be able to use top, you will first need to login to the compute node the is running your job.

 To login: